Back to blog

 }

-The title finishes first, drawing the eye before content settles.
+The title finishes first.
+Your eye tracks it.
+Then content settles.

 ::view-transition-group(title),